 Use this cranberry gin in any cocktail that calls for gin for a burst of cranberry flavor!

-- cranberry gin smash - This recipe for a cranberry gin smash puts the flavor of cranberries front and center using this infused gin!
-Its the perfect Christmas cocktail and also works well at Thanksgiving, too!
+- cranberry gin smash – This cranberry smash cocktail puts the flavor of cranberries front and center using this infused gin!
+Its the perfect Christmas cocktail and also works well at Thanksgiving, too.

 - cranberry gin “tiramisu” - tiramisu is a trifle-style layered dessert that is traditionally flavored with rum, congnac, or ameretto.
 This gin would be wonderful to use in a layered trifle of lady-fingers, jam, and pastry cream!